GobblesGobbles

 Sources: r/longevity · University of Arizona News

-Cornell Research Reframes Vitamin B12 as a Key Regulator of Muscle Energy
+Cornell Research Finds Vitamin B12 Affects Skeletal Muscle Energy Production

-The research mapped B12's interactions across lipid metabolism, organelle stress pathways, and epigenetic regulation — territory that previous research largely ignored in favor of tracking the visible consequences of deficiency, like megaloblastic anemia, neuropathy, and cognitive decline.
-The results suggest B12 plays a central regulatory role across multiple interconnected biological systems.
-Even modest deficiencies could have widespread effects.
+The research mapped B12's interactions with lipid metabolism, organelle stress pathways, and epigenetic regulation — areas previous research largely overlooked.
+Co-author Anna Thalacker-Mercer, from the University of Alabama at Birmingham, found that B12 supplementation in aged mice improved muscle mitochondrial function.
 Field also noted that B12 deficiency appeared to inhibit growth or maintenance of muscle mass, with low B12 status associated with lower muscle mass and possibly reduced muscle strength.

 Source: r/Health